Man-droids – A new hybrid of humans in relationship with their smartphones

 - I feel the urge to check my device randomly and fairly often

-- I am like a fish out of water if I forget it at home
+- I am like a fish out of the water if I forget it at home

 - I return home because I forgot it…and I don’t need it for work